Arafly/WordPress_Web_Solution/WordPress_Web.md

 `sudo mv /etc/httpd/config.d/welcome.conf /etc/httpd/config.d/welcome-backup.conf`

->Enable TCP port 80 in Inbound Rules configuration for your Web Server EC2 (enable from everywhere 0.0.0.0/0)
+>Enable TCP port 80 in Inbound Rules configuration for your Web Server(enable from everywhere 0.0.0.0/0)

 Now try to access from your browser the link to your WordPress